 Compared to restoring from iTunes backup, restoring from iCloud backup is much slower.
 If you want to spend less time on restoring your device, read on our post to restore your iPhone 6/6s/SE from an iTunes backup.

 - If you just want to export some items from iCloud backup, maybe some photos, contacts, to new iPhone instead of all the data in the iCloud backup, you can set up as new iPhone, and then extract what you like from iCloud backup with AnyTrans for iOS.

 Option 2: Restore from iTunes Backup

 If you had an iDevice and also synced your device to iTunes, you can select this option and connect your iPhone 6/6s (Plus) to computer with USB cable.
 Then follow us to restore your new iPhone from iTunes backup: Select Restore from iTunes Backup when the screen asking " Set up Your iPhone as New Device or Restore from a Local Backup" > Choose Restore from this backup > Next > Enter your Apple ID and password > Select the desired backup by its sized and date from pop-up menu > Enter password if you are restoring from an encrypted backup > Wait for the process to complete.
 Once the process is complete, the setup process continues.

-Compared to moving the all the data in the iTunes backup to new iPhone 6/6s/SE, if you prefer to move some important items, you can set up your iPhone as new, and then extract the important files from iTunes backup with AnyTrans.
+Compared to moving the all the data in the iTunes backup to new iPhone 6/6s/SE, if you prefer to move some important items, you can set up your iPhone as new, and then extract the important files from iTunes backup with AnyTrans for iOS.